oasis-pandey/SudokuProject/SudokuProject/README.md

 # Sudoku Solver Project - VenomDaoistSudokuProjectCS2308SPRING2025

 This project is a Sudoku puzzle generator and solver which is implemented in C++.
-It has mainly two solving algorithms: SolveBoard which is like a bruteforce approach and a SolveBoardEfficient which uses backtracking algorithm and cleverly selects the sudoku grid with the lowest possible options.
+It has mainly two solving algorithms: SolveBoard which is like a bruteforce approach and uses simple backtracking algorithm and a SolveBoardEfficient which uses Minimum Remaining Values(MRV) technique and cleverly selects the sudoku grid with the lowest possible options.
 At the end,it compares the solveBoard and solveBoardEfficient with different sample sizes.

 ## Project Overview